PitPik/Schnauzer/README.md

 Schnauzer and Handlebars do almost the same thing, but there is a difference in size and performance.
 Schnauzer has almost the same power as Handlebars but the size of Mustache and a higher performance.
 Schnauzer does not throw errors when markup is not valid.

-### Helpers

-do the same in Schnauzer although the API is different.
-See below on how to make helpers.
-The ```this``` keyword is like the ```options``` in Handlebars helpers.
-The variables get passed as arguments to the function.
-Decorators are gone from this verion just like they are deprecated in Handlebars already.

 * * *